MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/experimental-features.md

 The `?.` and `?[]` operators are member access operators and do not allow a space in between the variable name and the operator.

-Since PowerShell allows `?` as part of the variable namem, disambiguation is required when the operators are used without a space between the variable name and the operator.
+Since PowerShell allows `?` as part of the variable name, disambiguation is required when the operators are used without a space between the variable name and the operator.
 To disambiguate, the variables must use `{}` around the variable name like: `${x?}?.propertyName` or `${y}?[0]`.

 ## PSTempDrive

 Creates the `TEMP:` PSDrive mapped to user's temporary directory path.

+> [!NOTE]
+> This feature has moved out of the experimental phase and is a mainstream feature in PowerShell 7
+> and higher.

 ## PSUnixFileStat